fabiodefilipposoftware/Windows-AntiRansomware-Configuration/README.md

 # Windows-AntiRansomware-Configuration
-This is configuration will stop persistence in Windows using hardening against Ransomware.
+This configuration will stop persistence in Windows using hardening against Ransomware.

 ## ⚠️WARNING⚠️!